 Heart-stopping international spy thriller from 'An espionage master' (Charles Cumming) starring ex-MI6 officer Paul Samson for fans of Mick Herron, Lee Child and John le Carre

-Two things quickly become clear.
-One, it was a big mistake to lose Zoe Freemantle.
-And two, Robert Harland, ever the consummate spy, has one final, crucial part to play from beyond the grave.
+Two things become clear.
+One, it was a big mistake to lose the mysterious Zoe Freemantle.
+And two, Robert Harland is making a final play from beyond the grave.

 Porter is both his own man and the proud carrier of the flag first unfurled by John le Carre more than fifty years ago.
 British espionage fiction is the best in the world, and Porter is part of the reason why